polterguy/lizzie/docs/introduction.md

     write("years old ...")
   },

-  // These are arguments our function can handle.
+  // These are arguments our function can handle
   @name,
   @age)
 )

-// Invoking our function.
+// Invoking our function
 foo("Thomas", 44)
 ```

-Yet again, when you declare a function, all arguments you want to handle inside
+When you declare a function, you must declare all arguments you want
-of your functions, you must always declare with an `@` sign in front of the argument's
+to handle inside your function with an `@` sign in front of the argument's
 name.
 Otherwise you're not actually declaring the argument, but rather evaluating
 the symbol with the name of the argument you are trying to declare.